The Truth About Green Algae in Boracay

 What would you do when you see green algae instead of crystal-clear water on the shores of the famous white beach?
 I must admit, just like other tourists, I was also disappointed to see the waters and the powdery white sand covered by thick green colored algae.

-If in case you are wondering where the these green algaes are coming from then let me share you some info I got from the local residents and some helpful sites.
+If you wonder where these green algae are coming from, let me share some info from the local residents and some helpful sites.

-Whether we like it or not, the beautiful white sands in Boracay will be partially covered by these green moss or green algae particularly during February and it will automatically disappear by the end of May.
+Whether we like it or not, the beautiful white sands in Boracay will be partially covered by these green moss or green algae (lumot in Tagalog), particularly during February.
+It will automatically and gradually disappear by the mid or end of May.

-Back in 1997, Boracay was hit by fecal coliform contamination and research found out that the contamination is from untreated human wastes that drain out to sea but that is entirely not related to green algaes according to local tourism officers.
+In 1997, Boracay was hit by fecal coliform contamination.
+The research found out that the contamination is from untreated human wastes that drain out to sea, but that is entirely not related to green algae, according to local tourism officers.